Sedimark/sedimark-issuer/README.md

 ## Issuer initialization
 The issuer must posses an SSI comprising of at least a DID.
 At application start up the issuer creates a new identity or retrieves it from the local database.
 This is an insecure implementation due to the clear-text storage of the sensitive information of its identity.
-This must be solved with the usage of secure storage like Stronghold.
+This must be solved with the usage of secure storage solutions like Stronghold.

-However, the stringhold binding are not aligned with the current status of the identity framework.
-Hence, as soon as they will updated and published, this solution must be updated.

 ## Verifiable Credential Issuance
 Before issuing a VC the Issuer must perform the following operations: